Encouraging women into science

 Libby attended space school when she was 15, and that made her realise there was a space industry you could work in.
 Then in Year 12, she had to do a work placement and herself and a friend wrote to NASA – They never expected to get in, but to there amazement they were invited to do two weeks at the Johnson Space Center!

-Libby has recently published a book –
+Libby has published a wonderful book –

 A Galaxy of Her Own: Amazing Stories of Women in Space